 - 1 lb. fresh udon noodles

-- 6 strips thick cut bacon, diced
+- 6 strips thick cut bacon diced

 - 2 tablespoons butter

-- 1 teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-- 2 egg yolks
+- 4 egg yolks

-- 1/2 cup heavy cream
+- 1/4 cup heavy cream

-- 2/3 cup freshly grated parmesan
+- 1/2 cup freshly grated Parmesan

-- minced chives or green onions, for topping
+- Minced chives or green onions for topping

-- kosher salt to taste
+- Kosher salt to taste

 - In a large skillet, cook the bacon over medium-low heat until the bacon is crispy.
 Remove the bacon from the pan and transfer to a plate.
 Drain all but 1 tablespoon of the bacon fat.
 Add the butter and pepper to the pan and cook over medium heat for 1 minute.

 - Cook the udon noodles in a pot of boiling water, according to package directions, about 3-5 minutes.
-Reserve 1/4 cup of the water.
+Reserve 1/2 cup of the water.
 Drain the noodles and add to the pan while still hot.
 In a small bowl, whisk together the eggs, yolks, heavy cream, and cheese.
-Pour into the pan over the noodles, and stir constantly over medium-low heat, until the sauce is smooth.
+While whisking, pour in the reserved pasta water until the sauce is smooth.

 - Pour into the pan over the noodles, and stir constantly over medium-low heat, until the sauce is warmed through and thick.